advilm/hotstrings/README.md

 A daemon that replaces "hotstrings" in your text with their corresponding values.
 This only works under Xorg.

 ## Current Limitations
-- Each hotstring and value has to be alphanumeric.
+- The hotstring has to be alphanumeric
-- The code can't tell the difference between letter cases

 Idea taken from [AutoHotKey](https://www.autohotkey.com/), a windows tool.